huonglt/Burger-ReactJS/README.md

 - Redux: store, state, binding React components to the redux store
 - Actions / reducers
 - React-Bootraps
-- Using factory function to make Component classes of the same behavior and properties like Cheese class and Meat class
+- Using factory function to create Component classes of the same behavior and properties like Cheese class and Meat class.
+Checkout /client/hoc/hocFactory.js
-- Using factory function to generate common method for components like next() and back()
+- Using factory functions to generate common methods for components like next() and back().
+Checkout /client/hoc/fnFactory.js

 ## Prerequisite
 node & yarn preinstalled